Rose Nader: Career

+Personal life and death

 Nader's first son, Shafeek Nader, died in 1986.
 Nader worked as the president of the Shafeek Nader Trust for the Community Interest.
 Rose Nader has received inquiries over the years about how she raised her "outstanding children," including Ralph Nader and Laura Nader.
 As a parent, she emphasized encouraging her children to use their imaginations.